valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-frontend-libraries.md

 ## New Features

 The following features were added:
+* **Dashboard**

+  The dashboard module has been added to support the new dashboard.
+  - Information on how to include this module can be found [here](/getting-started/modules/core/dashboard.md).
+  - Information on how to configure a dashboard can be found [here](/using-valtimo/dashboard/dashboard.md).
+  - Information on how to implement custom display types and datasources can be found [here](/extending-valtimo/dashboard/dashboard.md).

 * **Added edit note and delete note options on the notes tab**